likelionmju/Everybodys-Cat-Butler/README.md

 # Everybodys-Cat-Butler

-likelion-camp
+Everybodys-Cat-Butler
 ===

 📖 Introduction
 ---

-This project is a site for Managing Student of Likelion X MJUSEOUL
+This project is a site for posting road cats locations by users.

 🏁 Getting started
 ---